aldwinb/messaging-topics/README.md

 To start, run:
 ```
-bash start.bash
+bash start.bash [publisher=desired_number subscriber=desired_number]
 ```

 This will start the simulation (using Docker containers).
 The publishers and subscribers will continue to publish and consume messages, respectively, until they are stopped.
+You have the option of running the desired number of instances you want for both publishers and subscribers (default for both is 1).

 To stop, run:
 ```